tier2tickets/Knowledge-Base/content/deployment/installation.md

 ### Changing an Endpoints Group

 As of version `1.1.x.35`, the installer supports automatically adding a group to the endpont.
-Hou can do this by adding a group argument to the Wrapped Arguments
+You can do this by adding a group argument to the Wrapped Arguments

 For example:
 ```